JonahDW/Image-processing/README.md

   -o OUTPUT_FORMAT [OUTPUT_FORMAT ...], --output_format OUTPUT_FORMAT [OUTPUT_FORMAT ...]
                         Output format of the catalog, supported formats are: ds9, fits, star, kvis, ascii, csv.
-In case of fits, ascii, ds9, and csv, additionally choose output catalog as either source list (srl) or gaussian list (gaul), default srl.
-Currently, only fits and csv formats source list can be used for further processing.
+In case of fits, ascii, ds9, or csv, additionally choose output catalog as either source list (srl) or gaussian list (gaul), default srl.
+Currently, only fits and csv formats can be used for further processing.
 Input can be multiple entries, e.g. -o fits:srl ds9 (default = fits:srl).
-  --mask [MASK]         If specified, use mask parameter file
+  --mask                If specified, mask parameter file 'bdsf_args_mask' is
-                        'bdsf_args_mask', and writes out mask files.
-Choices are at the moment between 'crtf' or 'fits'.
+                        used, and crtf mask file is produced.
-  --outdir OUTDIR       Name of directory to place output, default is the
+  --outdir OUTDIR       Name of directory to place output (default = image
-                        image directory.
+                        directory).
   --size SIZE           If masking, multiply the size of the masks by this
                         amount (default = 1.0).
   --plot [PLOT]         Plot the results of the sourcefinding as a png of the
-                        image with sources overlaid, optionally provide an output filename (default = do not plot the results).
+                        image with sources overlaid, optionally provide an output filename (default = no plot).
-  --plot_isl            Plot island boundaries along with source ellipses.
   --spectral_index [SPECTRAL_INDEX]
                         Measure the spectral indices of the sources using a specified spectral index image.
 Can be FITS or CASA